I/H Section Calculator

 The dimensions of moment of inertia are .

-where Ixthe moment of inertia of the section about x-x axis and Y the distance from centroid of a section point (aka fiber, typically the most distant one), measured perpendicularly to x-x axis.
-If a cross-section is symmetric (like the section in this page) about an axis (e.g. x-x) and its dimension perpendicular to this axis is h, then Y=h/2 and the above formula becomes:
+where the moment of inertia of the section around x-x axis and Y the offset of a given section fiber (parallel to the same x-x axis) from centroid.
+Typically the elastic modulus related to the most distant fiber is of interest.
+If a cross-section is symmetric (the I-section is) around an axis (e.g. x-x) and its dimension perpendicular to this axis is h, then Y=h/2 and the above formula becomes:

-Similarly, for the section modulus Sy, relative to y-y axis, which, for this section, happens to be symmetry axis too, the above definitions are written as:
+Similarly, for the section modulus , around y-y axis, which, for the I/H section, happens to be axis of symmetry too, the above definitions are written as:

 From the last equation, the section modulus can be considered for flexural bending, a property analogous to cross-sectional A, for axial loading.
 For the latter, the normal stress is F/A.

 Plastic modulus of I section

 The plastic section modulus is similar to the elastic one, but defined with the assumption of full plastic yielding, of the cross section, as a result of flexural bending.
 In that case, the whole section is divided in two parts, one in tension and one in compression, each under uniform stress field.
 For materials with equal tensile and compressive yield stresses, this leads to the division of the section into two equal areas, in tension and in compression, separated by the neutral axis.
 This is a result of equilibrium of internal forces in the cross-section, under plastic bending.
 Indeed, the compressive force would be , assuming the yield stress is equal to , in compression, and that the material over the entire compressive area has yielded (thus the stresses are equal to everywhere).
 Similarly, the tensile force would be , using the same assumptions.
 Enforcing equilibrium: